jonatmudd/Intsy/README.md

 # Intsy
 32/64/128 channel bioamplifier system, now with accelerometer and on-board SD data logging capability for ambulatory applications!
-Photos of the original 32/64 channel device are below Also, check out the quick overview of the device internals of the 128 channel ambulatory system in <a href =  "https://www.youtube.com/watch?v=RvYDtEdVOBU&feature=youtu.be">this video</a> (big props to Riwaj Shrestha, Suyash Mathema, and Jeremy Wharton!).
+Photos of the original 32/64 channel device are below Also, check out the quick overview of the device internals and mechanical enclosure of the 128 channel ambulatory system in <a href =  "https://www.youtube.com/watch?v=RvYDtEdVOBU&feature=youtu.be">this video</a> (full credit to Riwaj Shrestha, Suyash Mathema, and Jeremy Wharton!).

 Intsy is a new low-cost, open-source, wireless-enabled bioamplifier system.
 The system can be configured for 32, 64, or 128 channel operation.
 It has been validated for gastrointesinal slow wave recordings and surface EMG.
 Full details are provided in our <a href =  "http://iopscience.iop.org/article/10.1088/1361-6579/aaad51">published peer-reviewed article in Physiological Measurement</a>.